-Old-Fashioned, Chocolate-Infused Cookies From My Grandma
+Old-Fashioned, Chocolate-Infused Cookies Recipe From My Grandma

 What?
-No chocolate chips?
+No Chocolate Chips?

 That is correct folks: This old-fashioned chocolate cookie recipe of my maternal grandmother's predates chocolate chips!
 Chocolate lovers take note.
 This will satisfy any kind of a chocolate craving you might be having, so keep reading.